 Some over-the-counter drugs can be harmful if misused.
 Pupils should not carry these in Academy.
-If they need medication, they can go to Mrs Fletcher or Mrs Colman.
+If they need medication parents must arrange this in advance with the school office and follow the school's protocol in this respect.